How to find or clear a bench warrant, arrest warrant or failure to appear in court

 Failure to appear in court penalties

 Judges manage packed court dockets and must comply with an array of judicial rules, legal process and speedy trial rights.
-Juggling this is challenging and judges really dislike people not showing up when ordered as that can wreak havoc in their court.
+Juggling this is challenging and judges dislike people not showing up when ordered as that can disrupt the function of their court.